shellscape/loglevelnext/README.md

 ## Attribution

-_This project originated as fork of the much-loved [loglevel](loglevel) module, but has diverged and has been rewritten, and now shares similarities only in functional intent._
+_This project originated as a fork of the much-loved [loglevel](loglevel) module, but has diverged and has been rewritten, and now shares similarities only in functional intent._

 Base Log SVG by [Freepik](http://www.freepik.com/) from [www.flaticon.com](http://www.flaticon.com).